vinayakmishra4/DSA-FROM-SCRATCH-TO-ADVANCE/README.md

 Before getting started, ensure you have:

-- ☕ **Java 8+** installed
+- ☕ **Java 8 or above** – your brewing engine for coding
-- 💻 IDE like IntelliJ / Eclipse / VS Code
+- 💻 Any Java-friendly IDE – IntelliJ, Eclipse, or VS Code
-- 🧑‍💻 Basic understanding of programming
+- 🧠 A dash of programming basics – logic, loops, and love for learning

 ---